 - Teeth-Clenched Teamwork: Does not like Masao, and the feeling's mutual, but they still work together.

-- To Be a Master: His eventual resolve after Yamaoka's death.
+- To Be a Master: His eventual resolve after Yamaoka's death, to become number 1.

 - Tsundere: He's a snotty jerk and belittles Masao without mercy, but he shows a rather tender side in the good ending.